Pintool Regions

 Details

-The controller exposes a knob: "-control" which gets the actual definition in a string argument to this knob.
+The controller exposes a knob, -control, which gets the actual definition in a string argument to this knob.
 This is a flexible way for the user to control the region being profiled by the tool.

-Each instance of the "-control" knob, defines an alarm-chain as:
+Each instance of the -control knob defines an alarm-chain as:

-This defines that the <event> will be fired by the controller, once the <alarm> identified by the <value> is executed.
-If ":count<int>" is used, the event will be fired only when the alarm identified by the <value> is executed for the <int> time.
+This defines that the <event> is fired by the controller once the <alarm> identified by the <value> is run.
+If :count<int> is used, the event is fired only when the alarm identified by the <value> is executed for the <int> time.

 Examples: